jatupan1989/boomjum1989/About-Adblock-Plus-complex-filters.md

 ### How does HTTPSB make us of ABP filters?

 Before version 0.8.4.0, HTTPSB was extracting and using only the filters which were naturally supported by HTTPSB: filters used to block plain hostname.
-For example, ABP filter `||wzus1.thesaurus.com^` translates naturally into HTTPSB's internal representation `* wzus1.thesaurus.com` ("block all types of requests from `wzus1.thesaurus.com`).
+For example, ABP filter `||wzus1.thesaurus.com^` translates naturally into HTTPSB's internal representation `* wzus1.thesaurus.com`, which means "block all types of requests from `wzus1.thesaurus.com`.

 Starting with version 0.8.4.0, HTTPSB extracts, parse and enforce ABP *complex filters*.
 For example, ABP filter `||yahoo.com/neo/ygbeacon/` is a complex filter, because it represents more than just a hostname, there is also a path component, `/neo/ygbeacon/`, which must also be taken into account when evaluating whether a request is to be blocked or allowed.